monero-ecosystem/monero-python/docs/source/address.rst

 Addresses and payment IDs
 =========================

-In Monero v0.11.x the wallet had only one address.
-This is changing now.
-A concept of **subaddress** has been introduced.

 The first, original address of the wallet is usually known as the *master address*.
 All others are just *subaddresses*, even if they represent a separate account within the wallet.